scenevr/docs/source/roadmap.md

 # Roadmap

-Subject to change.
-This is the current plan for scenevr.

-### Authentication

-Create an authentication service so players can claim their names and servers can trust they are the player they say.

 ### Avatar customisation

 Allow users to set girth, height and color of avatars.
-Make a visual face configuration tool for choosing a face.
+Make a scene for choosing a face.
 Render a face on the avatars.

 ### Friend list

 Keep a list of your friends, be able to message them in game (voice message or text chat), and teleport to their location.

-### Unity client

-Investigate porting the web client to unity (c#), and measure the performance advantages.
-This is particularly with a goal to having a highly performant mobile client.
-Investigate opensource licenses that can be used with Unity projects and plugins.
-Find out how to render to texture for each platform (for the billboards).

-### Gear VR

-Try using the chrome webview, or the unity client, to create a gear vr + bluetooth controller mobile interface for SceneVR.

 ### Google Cardboard

 Use the hmd polyfill to support google cardboard.
 Investigate navigation techniques that will work with the one bit 'magnet' input system.
 Probably look at the ground and click to teleport.

-### WebRTC audio

-Use web rtc audio with positional webaudio to create push-to-talk voice chat in the browser.

 ### Physics on the server